 In the past few decades, legal scholarship has increased in sophistication, depth, scale, and volume.
 While the Bluebook rigorously governs methods of citation, law reviews have generally lagged in adopting similar standards for documentation of empirical data, the most important source in empirical works.
 Similarly, law reviews have been unique in failing to articulate basic ethics standards.
 These failures threaten the validity, credibility, prestige and potential of student-run law reviews.
 To address these concerns, the Stanford Law Review henceforth conditions its acceptance of articles upon satisfaction of the following requirements.

-(I) Replication Policy: At a minimum, empirical works must document and archive all datasets so that third parties may replicate the published findings.
+(I) Originality Policy: Articles must be the original work of the author or authors identified on the submission, except for material in the public domain or material from other works that are properly cited or included with the permission of the rights owners.
+The article, in whole or in part, must not have been published before.
+(II) Replication Policy: At a minimum, empirical works must document and archive all datasets so that third parties may replicate the published findings.
 These datasets will be published on our website.
 The Law Review will make narrow exceptions on a case-by-case basis, particularly if the datasets involve issues of confidentiality and/or privacy.
-(II) Peer Review: Peer review not only enhances an article’s quality, but guarantees originality.
+(III) Peer Review: Peer review not only enhances an article’s quality, but guarantees originality.
 Submissions will be subject to peer review, albeit in a form amenable to the typical law review selection timeframes.
-(III) Conflict of Interest: All authors must disclose any conflict of interest.
+(IV) Conflict of Interest: All authors must disclose any conflict of interest.
 This includes any financial interest that may be affected by the results or conclusions in the submission.
 This also includes any source of outside funding for the submission that may have affected or biased the assumptions, results or conclusions in the submission – e.g., any payment received by an outside organization to complete the work.
 If the funding helped pay for the expenses associated with a project (travel, data compilation, simulations, etc), we simply ask that the connection be noted and the organization thanked.
 IMPORTANT: We do not, however, publish pieces for which the author was paid taxable income by an organization other than the relevant employer – i.e., income from an outside organization or corporation that simply went to the author, rather than funding the expenses of a project.

 In the event that you receive an alternative publication offer, or otherwise wish to request that the Law Review either expedite consideration of your article or that your article be withdrawn from consideration, please use our expedite/withdraw form.

-Please address any additional questions about the submissions process to John Haddock, Senior Articles Editor for Volume 66, at email@example.com.
+Please address any additional questions about the submissions process to Adam Amir, Senior Articles Editor for Volume 67, at firstname.lastname@example.org.
 Please do not e-mail submissions to this address.

 - Web page addresses and e-mail addresses turn into links automatically.